Paper awarded at EXIST2025

 Fighting Sexism with Explainable AI – IC\M/T Research Earns Global Recognition

-A research team from the IC\M/T at the St. Pölten UAS achieved outstanding results in the international EXIST2025 competition which focused on detecting sexism in social networks.
-The challenge went beyond simple detection – it also required understanding the intention behind posts and classifying the type of sexism.
+A research team from the IC\M/T at the St. Pölten UAS achieved outstanding results at the international EXIST2025 competition, which focused on detecting sexism in social networks.
+The challenge went beyond simple detection – it also required understanding the intent behind posts and classifying the type of sexism.

 Significant Contribution to Ethical AI Research

-The submitted paper demonstrated how discriminatory content can be automatically detected in a transparent and explainable manner.
-Notably, the models performed well across languages – even though the descriptive adjectives used for explainability were only in English.
+The submitted paper demonstrated how discriminatory content can be automatically detected in a transparent and explainable way.
+Notably, the models performed well across languages – even though the descriptive adjectives used as a basis for the classification model were only available in English.

-The results will be presented at the CLEF Conference in Madrid in September 2025.
+The results will be presented in September 2025 at the CLEF Conference in Madrid by Adrian Jaques Böck.

 Authors: Roberto Labadie-Tamayo (formerly St. Pölten UAS), Adrian Jaques Böck, Djordje Slijepčević, Xihui Chen, Andreas Babic, and Matthias Zeppelzauer